robertwt7/snapstager/src/content/privacyPolicy.md

 ## **Log & Device data.**

-When you use Meetsy, our servers automatically record information (“log data”), including information that your browser sends whenever you visit our Website.
+When you use SnapStager, our servers automatically record information (“log data”), including information that your browser sends whenever you visit our Website.
 This log data may include the web address you came from or are going to, your device model, operating system, browser type, unique device identifier, IP address, mobile network carrier, and time zone or location.
 Whether we collect some or all of this information often depends on what type of device you’re using and its settings.
 For example, different types of information are available depending on whether you’re using a Mac or PC, or an iPhone or an Android phone.
 To learn more about what information your device makes available to us, please check the policies of your device manufacturer or software provider.

 ## **Cookie data.**

-Depending on how you’re accessing our services and subject to your opt-out preferences, we may use “Cookies” (a small text file sent by your computer each time you visit our Website, unique to your Meetsy account or your browser) or similar technologies to record log data.
+Depending on how you’re accessing our services and subject to your opt-out preferences, we may use “Cookies” (a small text file sent by your computer each time you visit our Website, unique to your SnapStager account or your browser) or similar technologies to record log data.
 When we use Cookies, we may use ‘session’ Cookies (that last until you close your browser) or ‘persistent’ Cookies (that last until you or your browser deletes them).
-For example, we may use Cookies to keep you logged into Meetsy.
-Some of the Cookies we use are associated with your Meetsy account (including personal information about you, such as the email address you gave us), and other Cookies are not.
-Meetsy provides a centralized cookie management service across the entire Meetsy application.
-You can find the link to manage your cookie preferences at the bottom of the Meetsy homepage.
+For example, we may use Cookies to keep you logged into SnapStager.
+Some of the Cookies we use are associated with your SnapStager account (including personal information about you, such as the email address you gave us), and other Cookies are not.
+SnapStager provides a centralized cookie management service across the entire SnapStager application.
+You can find the link to manage your cookie preferences at the bottom of the SnapStager homepage.

 ## **Other Web Site Analytics Services.**

-Subject to your opt-out preferences (see ‘Your Rights and Choices’ below), we use third-party Service Providers such as Google Analytics to provide certain analytics and Viewer interactions services to Meetsy in connection with our operation of our Website, including the collection and tracking of certain data and information regarding the characteristics and activities of visitors to Meetsy.
+Subject to your opt-out preferences (see ‘Your Rights and Choices’ below), we use third-party Service Providers such as Google Analytics to provide certain analytics and Viewer interactions services to SnapStager in connection with our operation of our Website, including the collection and tracking of certain data and information regarding the characteristics and activities of visitors to SnapStager.
 You may opt-out of relevant cookies using opt-out features on their respective websites.

 ## **How We Use Your Information.**

 We may use information that we collect about you, including Personal Data, to:

-## **Provide the** Meetsy **Service.**
+## **Provide the** SnapStager **Service.**

 We will use your information to provide our Website to you; including facilitating scheduling; managing your account; responding to your inquiries; and for other customer service and support purposes.